sciZer0/newdiscoveries/c/README.md

 Importantly, there are Target Works and Non-Target Works.

-Target Work is a work that is the target for System to be doing while working.
+Target Work is Work that is the target for System to be doing while working.

 Non-Target Work is Work that isn't the target for System but is unavoidable for System to be doing while doing Target Work-- meaning is additional but unavoidable.